nroi/flexo/flexo/terminology.md

 > If the connection has been closed, it will reconnect to the server.
 If it hasn't
 > been closed, it will use the existing connection.

+### process

+Need to figure out when files are opened and what sequence of events we have when serving two subsequent requests regarding files opened/closed.

+1. GET request arrives.
+2. `schedule()` is called